 Children are very welcome but guests with small children must be aware that the house has a number of quirky original features, such as the original tea chute, that children may require supervision to enjoy.
-Two highchairs and one full size wooden cot with bed linen can be provided on request.
-There is a charge of £10 for the use of the cot.
+Two highchairs and two travel cots can be provided on request.

 Two well-behaved dogs are welcome at Merchant's House for a fee of £15 per dog.
 Guests must respect that many of the floor coverings are original and dogs must be kept to the non carpeted areas and out of the bedrooms.
 Dog crates are preferred.

 All the bedrooms are spacious with plenty of storage space.
 The beds are made up with high quality Egyptian cotton bed linen, with a combination of hypoallergenic and feather and duck down duvets and pillows.
 A hairdryer is supplied in each bedroom.
 Bath sheets and hand towels are provided for all guests.